A-straya/Linux-CLI-Playground/README.md

 ---

-# Notes
+## Repository Status

+> **Prototype v0.1**

-This is the initial prototype of a much larger project.
+This is the first public prototype of Linux CLI Playground.

-Future releases will gradually support additional Linux commands, interactive labs, and a realistic virtual Linux environment.
+The current version does **not** yet include the complete Linux command set or the full Linux Labs integration.
+New commands and features will be added gradually in future releases as the project evolves.